 • Meet their financial obligations.
-Students who fail to meet these obligations may have their official transcripts and/or diploma withheld.
+Students who fail to meet these obligations may have their diploma or degree withheld.

 Fremont College does not require a cumulative final test or examination for the completion of this program.

 Course Type Quarter Credit Hours

 MBA Core Courses 35

 MBA Specialty Courses 15

 All Courses 50